starknet-io/starknet.js/www/docs/guides/define_call_message.md

 ### string

-Starknet is waiting a felt, including 31 ASCII characters max.
+Starknet is waiting for a felt, including 31 ASCII characters max.
 You can send to Starknet.js methods: string, bigNumberish.

 ```typescript